Helping you find the right answers

 Who is behind The People’s Project?

-The People’s Project is being led by Everton Football Club, working in partnership with Liverpool City Council, Everton in the Community and Liverpool Waters (Peel Land and Property).
+The People’s Project is being led by Everton Football Club, working in partnership with Liverpool City Council, Everton in the Community and Liverpool Waters (Peel L&P).

 What are the timescales of the project?

-Everton Football Club is preparing to submit a planning application in the second half of 2019, which will be decided upon by Liverpool City Council.
-The intention is to begin construction within six months of receiving approval of the application.
-It is estimated that construction of the stadium will take approximately three years from 'spade in the ground' to the first ball being kicked.
+The Club are hopeful the application will be determined by December 2020 and estimate that construction of the stadium will take approximately three years from ‘spade in the ground’ to the first ball being kicked.

 Outside of new football facilities, what public benefits will the project bring to the city?

-The People’s Project is about much more than just a football stadium.
-The development at Bramley-Moore Dock - alongside the legacy project at Goodison Park - will act as a catalyst to regenerate the whole of north Liverpool.
-The transformation will be on a remarkable scale providing an estimated £1billion economic boost to the Liverpool City Region through construction, the project supply chain and the creation of new jobs.
+The People’s Project is about more than just a football stadium.
+The development at Bramley-Moore Dock, alongside the legacy project at Goodison Park, will act as a catalyst to regenerate the whole of north Liverpool.
+The transformation will be on a remarkable scale, providing an estimated £1.3 billion economic boost to the Liverpool City Region through construction, the project supply chain and the creation of new jobs.

-When both Bramley-Moore Dock and the Goodison legacy project are completed, it is estimated that a further 2,200 jobs will be created through the operational phase of the project, which itself will add over £120million to the local economy through increased business rates and council tax.
+When both Bramley-Moore Dock and the Goodison Legacy project – which will provide new facilities and amenities in Liverpool 4 – are completed, it is estimated that a further 2,200 jobs will be created through the operational phase of the project, which itself will add more than £120 million to the local economy through increased business rates and council tax.
 The scheme has the potential to stimulate housing for 1,650 people.

-The development of Bramley-Moore Dock will also help drive forward a further £650m regeneration of the area around the northern part of Liverpool Waters and the ‘Ten Streets’ development.
+The development of Bramley-Moore Dock will also help drive forward a further £650 million regeneration of the area around the northern part of Liverpool Waters and the ‘Ten Streets’ development.

-At Goodison Park, a community-led legacy project will see Everton and its official charity Everton in the Community build on the £8million investment already made into buildings in Liverpool 4.
-The footprint of the stadium will be used to deliver a significant development which will support the local community and its residents for generations to come.
+At Goodison Park, a community-led legacy project will see Everton and its official charity Everton in the Community build on the £10 million investment already made into buildings in Liverpool 4.
+The footprint of the stadium will be used to deliver a significant development which will support the community and its residents for generations to come.

 Funding - Bramley-Moore Dock